A Musical History

 Johnny formed Crawford Music Services in 1990, providing live music for events.
 The Johnny Crawford Dance Orchestra specialized in Big Band jazz and swing music from his favorite era.
 Authenticity was extremely important to him, so he used original period arrangements.
 Johnny also turned the band’s appearances into performance art, donning a tuxedo with tails and a top hat.
 He would step into character and stay there, addressing the audience as though they actually were in the 1920s.
 The Johnny Crawford Dance Orchestra was ranked among the top orchestras of its kind in Los Angeles.
 Its client list included Paramount Pictures, Fox Television, the Art Directors Guild, UCLA, and USC.

 The orchestra released “Sweepin’ The Clouds Away” in 2008, a collection of 14 authentic orchestrations from 1929 to 1937, recorded during live performances at the L.A.
 County Museum of Art and in the historic Gold Room of the Los Angeles Biltmore Hotel.

 Johnny continued to perform with his orchestra and make guest appearances at western festivals until recently.
 His last film appearance was a cameo role as silent film cowboy William S. Hart in Bill Tilghman and the Outlaws (2019).
-His family shared the news in early 2019 that Johnny has Alzheimer’s disease.
-His family and friends are fundraising to help with the specialized care than Johnny now requires.
+His family shared the news in early 2019 that Johnny had Alzheimer’s disease.
+His family, fans, and friends worked together to raise funds for the specialized care that Johnny required.

 – by Tracey Bacus, with contributions from Bobby Crawford and M. Stacey Shaffer